-Inspections are over for the Season.
+Mountain Pine Beetle attacks are on the decline along the Front Range, HOWEVER, Larimer County (Roosevelt National Forest) is still suffering significant damage.
 If you need help looking for pine beetle attacks, please go to the “Beetles” link and request a free inspection.
 Inspections will resume in the Spring of 2014 as weather allows.
 We cannot inspect if there is much snow on the ground.
 Ignoring a problem will lead to the loss of many additional trees.
 As you look at our hillsides, it is obvious this problem is growing worse.
 An inspection on Pocahontas on 4/26/2011 resulted in over 20 severely attacked trees vs. zero attacks in the past.
 None of these trees had been sprayed.
 You will do yourself and your neighbors a big favor.
 YOU CAN SAVE YOUR TREES!!!

 There have been several inquiries about spraying.
 The POA does not make specific company recommendations, however it is recommended that you spray in late May or very early June.
 In past years, late June was fine, but the milder winters have brought about an earlier flying season.
-Spraying in mid-June should be very effective.
 Be sure to use an experienced company with a history in RFL.
 Getting references is a good idea.
 We have heard reports of companies not spraying up to 30 feet or all the way around some trees.
 Both are necessary.
 Spraying usually costs $10 to $12/tree.
+If cost is a sensitive issue, the Forest Service recommends you just spray the trees that are most important to you and your property value.

 The Storage and Irrigation company has a new website.
 You can visit at: Red Feather Storage & Irrigation Co.: Drop by for a visit and learn the latest info on fishing the RFL lakes.